GabrieleLagani/HebbianLearningThesis/README.md

-Pytorch implementation of a Hebbian-WTA learning algorithm to train deep convolutional neural networks.
+Pytorch implementation of Hebbian learning algorithms to train deep convolutional neural networks.
-A neural network model is trained on CIFAR10 both using the Hebbian-WTA algorithm and SGD in order to compare the results.
+A neural network model is trained on CIFAR10 both using Hebbian algorithms and SGD in order to compare the results.
 Although Hebbian learning is unsupervised, I also implemented a technique to train the final linear classification layer using the Hebbian algorithm in a supervised manner.
 This is done by applying a